-In such cases, Python may be just the language for you.
-Python is simple to use, but it is a real programming language, offering much more structure and support for large programs than the shell has.
-On the other hand, it also offers much more error checking than C, and, being a very-high-level language, it has high-level data types built in, such as flexible arrays and dictionaries that would cost you days to implement efficiently in C. Because of its more general data types Python is applicable to a much larger problem domain than Awk or even Perl, yet many things are at least as easy in Python as in those languages.
+Python is simple to use, but it is a real programming language, offering much more structure and support for large programs than shell scripts or batch files can offer.
+On the other hand, Python also offers much more error checking than C, and, being a very-high-level language, it has high-level data types built in, such as flexible arrays and dictionaries.
+Because of its more general data types Python is applicable to a much larger problem domain than Awk or even Perl, yet many things are at least as easy in Python as in those languages.

-Python allows you to split up your program in modules that can be reused in other Python programs.
+Python allows you to split your program into modules that can be reused in other Python programs.
 It comes with a large collection of standard modules that you can use as the basis of your programs - or as examples to start learning to program in Python.
-There are also built-in modules that provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk.
+Some of these modules provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk.